 I am thinking.
 I am thinking that I will kill this person.

 I mean, think.
 She was probably the one who hired the bounty hunters.

 All the more reason to kill this impersonator.

 But why did she send the bounty hunters?

 She wanted to kill me.
 Just like she killed Conta—

-Another roll of rage and anguish and fury overcame her, and she drove the knife downwards once more.
+Another roll of rage and anguish and fury overcame Maria, and she drove the knife downwards once more.